ombulabs/blog/_posts/2019-03-08-the-importance-of-sprint-retrospectives.md

 author: "emily"
 ---

-Sprint Retrospectives are a crucial part of our project management strategy at [Ombu Labs](https://www.ombulabs.com).
+Sprint Retrospectives are a crucial part of our project management strategy at [OmbuLabs](https://www.ombulabs.com).
 Because we are a remote and international team of software developers, we miss out on the “water-cooler” conversations and small talk that would normally occur between employees in a typical office environment.

 <!--more-->